Sensorimotor Stage: What It Is, Activities & Tips To Follow

 • Reflexes (0-1 month)

 During this substage, your newborn will respond to different stimulations with reflex acts, such as grasping, smiling, and sucking (4).
 These reflexes come to the baby innately and are not taught.
-For example, the child will show a sucking reflex when you touch the baby’s cheek lightly
+For example, you will observe baby sucking reflex in your child as soon as you touch their cheek lightly.

 • Primary circular reactions (1-4 months)